-Secular sleep advice tells you to breathe deeply, avoid screens, and think of something pleasant.
-Those things help.
-But they don’t address the root.
+Secular advice says breathe deeply, avoid screens, think of something pleasant.
+Fine advice.
+It helps a little.
+But it doesn’t touch the root.

 Scripture goes deeper.
-It replaces the false narrative — “I’m not safe, I can’t cope, this might not work out” — with ultimate truth: You are held by an all-knowing, all-powerful, all-loving God who never sleeps and has promised to care for you.
+It doesn’t just calm your nervous system — it replaces the lie underneath your anxiety.
+The lie that says “I’m not safe.
+I can’t cope.
+This might not work out.”
+With truth: You are held by an all-knowing, all-powerful, all-loving God who never sleeps and has promised to carry you through the night.

 “In peace I will lie down and sleep, for you alone, LORD, make me dwell in safety.”

-This is perhaps the single most direct sleep verse in Scripture.
-David — a man hunted by enemies, betrayed by his own son, under constant threat — declares peace at bedtime.
-Not because circumstances were calm, but because his confidence was in God.
+This is perhaps the single most direct sleep verse in all of Scripture.
+David — hunted by enemies, betrayed by his own son, living in caves — declares peace at bedtime.
+Not because his circumstances were calm, but because his confidence was in God alone.
 Whatever is chasing your thoughts tonight, it cannot reach you where God’s presence dwells.

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”

 Notice what Jesus offers: rest for your soul — not just your body.
 The deepest kind of rest.
-The heaviness you feel before bed isn’t just tiredness.
+The heaviness you feel before bed isn’t merely tiredness.
 It’s a soul that’s been carrying things it was never designed to carry.
-This verse is Jesus literally inviting you to put those things down.
+This verse is Jesus personally inviting you to set them down.

 “In vain you rise early and stay up late, toiling for food to eat — for he grants sleep to those he loves.”

-This verse confronts the hustle mentality directly.
-The relentless grinding, the anxiety about productivity, the guilt about lying still — God says: sleep is not laziness.
-Sleep is a gift I give to those I love.
-Receive it without guilt.
+This verse confronts hustle culture directly.
+The grinding, the guilt about not being productive enough, the feeling that rest is something you have to earn.
+God says plainly: sleep is not laziness.
+It is a gift I give to those I love.
+Receive it without apology.

 “When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.”

-The full context of this proverb is about trusting in God’s wisdom rather than your own understanding.
-When you release control and lean on Him, the sleep that follows is described as sweet.
-Not just adequate — sweet.
+The context of this proverb is about trusting in God’s wisdom rather than your own understanding.
+When you release the illusion of control and lean on Him, the sleep that follows is described as sweet.
+Not just tolerable — sweet.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

-Paul wrote this from prison.
-He had every reason for anxiety.
-Yet he describes a peace that “transcends understanding” — meaning it doesn’t make logical sense given the circumstances, but it exists anyway because of who God is.
-Before you sleep tonight, try this: name each anxious thought aloud, then say “God, I’m handing this to you.”
+Paul wrote this from a prison cell.
+He had every earthly reason for anxiety.
+Yet he describes a peace that “transcends understanding” — meaning it doesn’t make logical sense given the circumstances, but it’s real nonetheless because of who God is.
+Tonight, try this: name each anxious thought aloud, one by one, then say “God, I’m handing this to You.”

 “Cast all your anxiety on him because he cares for you.”

-The word “cast” here is active and physical — like throwing something with force.
-Not gently placing.
+The word “cast” here is active and physical — like throwing a heavy object with force.
+Not gently placing it.
+Not tidying it up first.
 Throwing.
 God can handle the full weight of what’s keeping you awake.
+He’s not fragile.
+He’s not overwhelmed.
+He’s asking for it.

 “Cast your cares on the LORD and he will sustain you; he will never let the righteous be shaken.”

-The word “sustain” is worth sitting with.
+Notice the word “sustain.”
 Not “solve” or “fix instantly.”
 Sustain.
 He will hold you up through the night, through the unknown, through whatever tomorrow brings.
+You don’t need a solution right now — you need someone to hold you.
+That’s exactly what He’s offering.

 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”

-Jesus gave this to his disciples the night before his crucifixion — the most difficult night imaginable.
+Jesus spoke these words on the night before His crucifixion — the most agonizing night in human history.
 His peace isn’t circumstantial.
-It doesn’t depend on outcomes going your way.
-It’s a different category of peace entirely.
+It doesn’t depend on things working out the way you hope.
+It’s a completely different category of peace, available in the worst moments, not just the best ones.

 “Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the LORD, ‘He is my refuge and my fortress, my God, in whom I trust.’”

 This psalm was written for exactly these moments.
 The night feels exposed and uncertain.
-This verse places you underneath the shadow of Someone larger than anything threatening you.
+This verse places you underneath the shadow of Someone far larger than anything threatening you.
+You’re not exposed — you’re sheltered.

 “He will not let your foot slip — he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.”

 You can sleep precisely because God does not.
 He is awake for you.
-Every worry you lay down tonight, He will hold it through the night.
+Every worry you lay down, He holds it through the long hours while you rest.
+This isn’t poetry — it’s a promise.

 “Do not fear, for I have redeemed you; I have summoned you by name; you are mine.
 When you pass through the waters, I will be with you.”

 God knows your name.
-Your specific, particular name.
-Not generic comfort — personal presence.
-You are not lying down alone tonight.
+Your specific name.
+Not generic comfort for a generic crowd — personal presence for you, in your exact situation, tonight.

 “The LORD your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.”

-This one stops people cold when they actually let it in.
-God rejoicing over you, with singing, while you sleep.
-Receive that tonight.
+This verse stops people cold when they actually let it land.
+God — the Creator of the universe — rejoicing over you, with singing, while you sleep.
+Not because you earned it.
+Because you’re His.
+Let that be the last thought you hold tonight.

 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”

-The reason we can’t sleep is often because we’re trying to solve problems that aren’t ours to solve tonight.
-This verse is permission to stop — your “own understanding” isn’t what’s needed here.
-Trust is.
+The reason sleep eludes us is often that we’re trying to solve problems that aren’t ours to solve tonight.
+This verse is permission to stop striving.
+Your “own understanding” has a closing time.
+Let it close.
+Trust doesn’t mean you don’t care — it means you know who’s in charge.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 “All things.”
 Not most things.
 Not the easy things.
-All of it.
-The scary diagnosis, the uncertain job, the difficult relationship.
-All of it is being worked for your good.
+Not the things you understand.
+All of it — the scary diagnosis, the uncertain job, the fractured relationship.
+All of it is being woven together for your good by a God who never loses the thread.

 “You will keep in perfect peace those whose minds are steadfast, because they trust in you.”

 “Perfect peace” — in Hebrew, shalom shalom, the word doubled for emphasis.
-Not just the absence of anxiety but complete, overflowing peace.
-The condition: a mind fixed on God rather than the problem.
+Not the mere absence of anxiety, but complete, overflowing wholeness.
+The condition: a mind fixed on God rather than on the problem.

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

-The “darkest valley” isn’t abstract.
-It’s the specific darkness you’re walking through right now — the uncertain season, the grief, the fear.
-God is specifically in that valley with you.
+The “darkest valley” isn’t abstract theology.
+It’s the specific darkness you’re walking through right now — the uncertain season, the grief, the fear that has no name.
+God is in that exact valley with you.
+Not watching from a distance.
+Walking beside you.

 “Be still, and know that I am God.”

-In the Hebrew, it means: let go of striving, release control, stop fighting.
-And in that release — know God.
-Stillness and the knowledge of God’s presence go together.
+In Hebrew, this means: let go of striving, release your grip on control, stop fighting.
+And in that surrender — know God.
+Stillness and the knowledge of God’s presence are inseparable.
+One produces the other.

 “Because of the LORD’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.”

-If today was hard, if it was a day you don’t want to replay while lying in the dark — this verse is for you.
+If today was hard — a day you don’t want to replay while lying in the dark — this verse is your lifeline.
 His mercies are new every morning.
-Tomorrow is not yesterday.
+Tomorrow is not a continuation of today’s pain.
+It’s a fresh start, backed by fresh mercy.

 “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”

-This is where God specifically positions himself: close to the brokenhearted.
-Not far away, not waiting for you to get yourself together.
+This is where God specifically positions Himself: close to the brokenhearted.
+Not far away waiting for you to pull yourself together.
+Not distant until you pray the right words.
 Close.
 Right there.
+In the dark.
 Tonight.

 “Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the LORD your God.”

-God built rest into the very structure of creation and then into the Law.
+God built rest into the structure of creation itself and then enshrined it in the Ten Commandments.
 Rest is not optional.
-It’s not earned.
-It’s commanded — because God knows what your body and soul need better than any productivity system does.
+It’s not a reward for the productive.
+It’s commanded — because God knows what your body and soul need better than any productivity guru ever will.

 “Come with me by yourselves to a quiet place and get some rest.”

-Jesus told his disciples to rest in the middle of ministry.
-In the middle of need.
-If he commanded rest for those doing his work, how much more does he extend that invitation to you tonight?
+Jesus spoke these words to His disciples in the middle of active ministry, with crowds pressing in and needs everywhere.
+If He commanded rest for people doing His work, how much more does He extend that invitation to you right now?

 “By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.”

 God rested.
-Not because He was tired — He doesn’t get tired.
-But to model for us that rest is sacred, that there is a time to stop, that even perfect work is completed and then set down.
+Not because He was tired — God doesn’t tire.
+He rested to model something sacred: that even perfect work is completed and then set down.
+If the Creator of the universe can stop, so can you.

 “Jesus called out with a loud voice, ‘Father, into your hands I commit my spirit.’”

 These were Jesus’ last words before death.
-Every night is a small surrender — you close your eyes and release control of waking hours.
-Let this verse be your nightly prayer: “Father, into your hands I commit my spirit.”
+Every night is a small surrender — you close your eyes and release control of everything you can’t manage in the dark.
+Let this verse be your nightly prayer.
+Not a formula.
+A surrender.

 “But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.”

-David chose this — “I have calmed and quieted myself.”
-Not a passive state that happened to him, but an active decision.
+David chose this: “I have calmed and quieted myself.”
+Not passive — active.
 A weaned child doesn’t squirm or demand; it simply rests in its mother’s arms, fully trusting, fully content.
-That’s where God invites you to rest tonight.
+That’s the posture God invites you into tonight.

-4. Turn the verse into a prayer — “You said I can cast all my anxiety on you because you care for me.
-Lord, I’m doing that right now.”
+- Turn it into a short prayer.
+Example: “You said I can cast all my anxiety on You because You care for me.
+Lord, I’m doing that right now.
+Here it is.”

-If your mind wanders back to worry, that’s normal.
-Gently return to the verse.
-You’re not fighting your mind — you’re redirecting it.
+- Let it be your last conscious thought as you close your eyes.
+If your mind drifts back to worry, gently return to the verse.
+You’re not fighting your thoughts — you’re redirecting them.

 A Bedtime Prayer Using Scripture

-Lord, I come to you at the end of this day carrying more than I should.
-You said your yoke is easy and your burden is light, and I believe that — so I’m laying these things down now.
+Lord, I come to You at the end of this day carrying more than I was made to carry.
+You said Your yoke is easy and Your burden is light — so I’m laying these things down right now.

-I cast my anxiety on you because I know you care for me.
-I don’t have to solve this tonight.
-You are awake, watching over me, not letting my foot slip.
+I cast every anxiety on You because You care for me.
+I don’t need to solve this tonight.
+You don’t sleep.
+You’re watching over me.
+My foot will not slip.

-In peace I will lie down and sleep, for you alone make me dwell in safety.
+In peace I will lie down and sleep, for You alone, O Lord, make me dwell in safety.

 Amen.